zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Virtue is to be understood in two senses
 * Intellectual excellence.
 Science, artistic, technical, central to a creative life.
 These are not innate, and come from learning, discipline and practice.
 * Moral excellence.
-These are habitual forms of activity, and are reinforced by discplined practice as well.
+These are habitual forms of activity, and are reinforced by disciplined practice as well.
 Receding Platonic's view of men of gold, silver and bronze, borrowed from Hesiod.
 (A program of research directed at the world as we know it.)

 Is anger (first word in Illiad) good or bad?
-Natured equipped us with such emotions, it'd be wrong to say such emotions are pathological.
+Nature equipped us with such emotions, and it'd be wrong to say such emotions are pathological.
 The right question then becomes what should be one's disposition towards anger?
 What should one be angry for?

 To become angry when virtue triumphs vice is bad.